 There are no comprehensive updates foreseen in the next 10 years.

 FEMA initiated a partial update in 2010.
 In 2012, the Upper Brushy Creek Water Control and Improvement District (WCID) initiated a flood protection plan that included watershed modeling.
 Communities within the watershed desired to use the modeling as the basis for a comprehensive mapping update.
 The WCID then partnered with FEMA and the Texas Water Development Board to complete the process.

 The updated maps encompass the Upper Brushy Creek WCID boundary, which includes much of southwest Williamson County.
+Changes in the San Gabriel Basin, north of Round Rock, were also included.

-In general, updated flood levels will increase, i.e., more properties are likely to be in the updated floodplain.
-When new maps are issued, your risk may have changed along with your flood insurance requirements.
-Property owners are encouraged to review the updated maps and discuss implications with their insurance agent.
-If you’ve been mapped into a high-risk area, you will be required to purchase flood insurance if your mortgage is through a federally regulated or insured lender.
+If your property is mapped into a high-risk area, you will be required to purchase flood insurance if your mortgage is through a federally regulated or insured lender.
 It is possible to save money through a process known as grandfathering provided by the NFIP.

 If your property is mapped out of a high-risk area, your flood insurance costs will likely decrease.

 Property owners or other persons with floodplain questions or concerns should consult their community’s Floodplain Administrator.
 This is the local official who keeps the community’s flood hazard maps and Flood Insurance Study report.